nanovms/ops-documentation/networking.md

 document we will dive into the differences between these networking modes and when it makes sense to select one over the other.

+## Native Networking

+Note that by default you should probably just use the native networking provided by your cloud provider.
+These instructions only exist if you wish to build your own private cloud.

 ## Usermode Network
 Usermode is the default and simplest mode of networking.
 It utilizes the ready available network connection and shares it with the ops instance.